-WRAPUP 2-China's yuan, stocks down as US fires fresh trade salvo
+WRAPUP 3-China's yuan down as US fires fresh trade salvo; stimulus hopes support stocks

-SHANGHAI, Sept 18 (Reuters) - China’s yuan currency and its stocks edged lower on Tuesday after U.S. President Donald Trump said Washington will impose duties on an extra $200 billion worth of Chinese imports, sharply escalating the trade fight between the two economic giants.
+SHANGHAI, Sept 18 (Reuters) - China’s yuan currency edged lower on Tuesday after U.S. President Donald Trump said Washington will impose duties on an extra $200 billion worth of Chinese imports, sharply escalating the trade fight between the two economic giants.

-Yet, there were no signs of panic selling as investors said markets may have priced in the latest tariff salvo from Trump, noting that Chinese stocks and the currency have already been battered in recent months by the trade row.
+But Chinese stocks bounced in afternoon trading, after a wobbly early session, led by a rally in infrastructure stocks, with some betting that Beijing will step up investment in roads and bridges to offset the impact of the latest tariff salvo from Trump, much of which has already been priced in by the markets.

 Trump on Monday imposed 10 percent tariffs on about $200 billion worth of Chinese imports, and threatened to levy duties on an additional $267 billion of Chinese goods if Beijing retaliates.